EpocDotFr/gitlab-merge-requests-lists-enhancer/README.md

 ## Features

   - Display source and target branches for each Merge Requests on all Merge Requests lists
-  - Compatible with all GitLab editions (GitLab CE, GitLab EE, GitLab.com) (see prerequisites anyway)
+  - Compatible with all GitLab editions (GitLab CE, GitLab EE, GitLab.com) (look at the prerequisites, though)
   - No configuration needed

 ## Prerequisites

   - **GitLab**: 9.0 or above or GitLab.com (this addon requires GitLab API v4)
   - **Firefox**: any recent version of Firefox (>= 57)
-  - **Chrome**: any recent version of Chrome
+  - **Chrome**: any version of Chrome

 ## Installation